Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 Since all three components work in tandem, if they are not getting all the voltage they need, they will fail and potentially kill the bike.

-When you’re checking your bike for the shut down culprit, be sure you check the battery terminals.
+When you’re checking your bike for the shutdown culprit, be sure you check the battery terminals.
 You would be shocked at how many times a battery problem is actually just a simple hardware problem.

 However, you won’t always be this lucky.

 Sometimes, it truly is a bad battery that has lost its charge, for whatever reason.
 The best way to test a battery is by doing a load test.
-Specs vary on pass or fail, depending on style of battery.
+Specs vary on a pass or fail, depending on the style of battery.

 For example, a sitting battery could have a surface voltage (no load) of 12.4 Volts, which is satisfactory.
 But as soon as you put a load on it, the voltage drops to 3.
 This would be a bad battery.

-Using a battery tender could save the battery if it still has voltage during load test.
+Using a battery tender could save the battery if it still has voltage during a load test.

 Please also read our article about motorcycle gear problems and solutions.

-5. Bad Spark Plugs
+2. Bad Spark Plugs

 The spark plug is a key player in creating power for your bike to go.

-When it sparks, it ignites the air fuel mixture in the combustion chamber when the piston is at its highest position (a.k.a top dead center).
+When it sparks, it ignites the air-fuel mixture in the combustion chamber when the piston is at its highest position (a.k.a top dead center).

 There are a few reasons a spark plug can go bad.